 Based on the planned date of your infusion of Pemetrexed and/or on the status of your kidney function, your doctor needs to advise you on which medicines you can take and when you can take them.
 If you are unsure, ask your doctor or pharmacist if any of your medicines are NSAIDs.

-If you are pregnant or think you may be pregnant or are planning to have a baby, tell your doctor.
+If you are pregnant, think you may be pregnant or are planning to have a baby, tell your doctor.
 The use of Pemetrexed should be avoided during pregnancy.
 Your doctor will discuss with you the potential risk of taking Pemetrexed during pregnancy.
-Women must use effective contraception during treatment with Pemetrexed.
+Women must use effective contraception during treatment with Pemetrexed and for 6 months after receiving the last dose.

 If you are breast-feeding, tell your doctor.